-Ashley Tisdale Won't Watch 'High School Musical' With Her Daughter For This Reason
+Ashley Tisdale Won't Watch 'HSM' With Her Daughter For A Surprising Reason

 Watching High School Musical is basically a rite of passage for kids at this point.
 The 2006 Disney Channel movie became a lasting pop-cultural touchstone for both millennials and Gen Z upon its premiere, spawning two sequels in the following years.
 But one Wildcat legacy may not discover the power of Sharpay Evans until later in life, because Ashley Tisdale said she won't watch High School Musical with her daughter once she's born.